-The Trust and the Taranaki Regional Council, through their 2019/2020 Annual Plan process, agreed on a \$50m repair and refurbishment project to return Yarrow Stadium to its previous status as the nation's top regional venue.
+The Trust and the Taranaki Regional Council, through their 2019/2020 Annual Plan process, agreed on a repair and refurbishment project to return Yarrow Stadium to its previous status as the nation's top regional venue.
+Over the last year, significant progress has been made on the repair of the West Stand, replacement of the main field turf, replacement of the lights with LED, demolition of the East Stand and the design of the replacement East Stand.